Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_oldman_starting_health                  1       // The amount of health the old man starts with ttt_killer_starting_health                  150     // The amount of health the killer starts with ttt_zombie_starting_health                  100     // The amount of health the zombie starts with ttt_trickster_starting_health               100     // The amount of health the trickster starts with
+ttt_oldman_starting_health                  1       // The amount of health the old man starts with ttt_killer_starting_health                  150     // The amount of health the killer starts with ttt_zombie_starting_health                  100     // The amount of health the zombie starts with

 // Individual Role Max Health
 ttt_traitor_max_health                      100     // The maximum amount of health a traitor can have